-Online video is taking over the world, with nearly a third of all internet users registered on YouTube.
-It’s no wonder that 87% of marketers use videos as part of their strategies.
+With YouTube's active users totaling two billion as of 2020, it's easy to say that video is taking over the world.
+And it's also no wonder that up to 96% of marketers use videos as part of their strategies.
 The key is knowing how to tap into this well of possibilities.

-One important aspect of creating any video content is knowing how to implement your links effectively.
-This includes both within the video itself, and when sharing the video elsewhere.
-If you have the right tool at hand, such as Pretty Links, this should be no problem at all.
+One important aspect of creating any video content is knowing how to implement your links effectively — within the video itself, and when sharing the video elsewhere.
+With the right link shortening tool, like Pretty Links, this should be no problem at all.

 In this article, we’ll discuss why you should shorten and brand your links when including them in videos.
 We’ll also show you how you can use links alongside videos on social media and on YouTube.
 Let’s get started!

 Why You Should Use Shortened Links in Your Video Content

 As mentioned, YouTube alone has two billion registered users, which should make it clear that online video is huge.
 If you want to spread the word about your site or business, video is becoming an increasingly vital tool.
 In fact, videos are more likely to lead to conversions if used correctly.

 Creating video content itself is a good start, but if you want your videos to be effective, you also need to know how to implement links and URLs that will persuade viewers to visit your site.
 Shortened links make this much easier because they're more attractive and more memorable than standard URLs.

 While you could simply include your link in the video description, this is only partially effective.
 Many users won't see these links, especially if they're watching a video embedded on a site or they're using a portable device.

 Let's look at some additional ways you can incorporate URLs into your videos.

 3 Ways to Use Shortened Links in Your Video Content